Basic Tutorial: Automated Cryptic Pocket Detection with Probe Occupancy Analysis

 Locate the Floe in Orion

-From this list, click on the Automated Cryptic Pocket Detection with Probe Occupancy Analysis Floe, and then click on the blue LAUNCH FLOE button in the bottom right corner of the page to launch the job submission form.
+From this list, click on the Automated Cryptic Pocket Detection with Probe Occupancy Analysis Floe, and then click the blue “Launch Floe” button to launch the Job Form, as shown in Figure 1.

 Provide Input Files and Parameters to Run the Floe

-On the page that opens, select the place where your output data should be directed by specifying the Output Path.
+On the Job Form, specify where your output data should be directed.

-Advanced parameters for solvation and equilibration of target protein can be set under this option.
-Clicking on this tab will display these parameters.
-Additional details on these parameters can be found on Solvate and Equilibrate Target Protein.
-These parameters do not allow changing the mixed-solvent condition which is set to 150 mM xenon.
+Advanced parameters for solvation and equilibration of the target protein can be set here.
+Click on the caret to expand this section and display the parameters.
+Additional details can be found in the floe description of the Solvate and Equilibrate Target Protein Floe.
+These parameters do not allow changing the mixed-solvent condition, which is set to 150 mM xenon.
 For more control over the solvent composition, we recommend running the modular advanced floes.

 Advanced parameters for normal mode calculation can be set under this option.
-Clicking this tab will display a list of parameters that can be adjusted if required.
-Additional details on these parameters can be found on Calculate Normal Modes Floe.
+Click on the caret to display a list of parameters that can be adjusted if required.
+Additional details on these parameters can be found in the Calculate Normal Modes Floe documentation.

-Clicking on this tab will display advanced parameters for weighted ensemble MD simulations.
-You can change the total number of iterations and other weighted ensemble parameters here.
-Additional details on these parameters can be found on the Run a Weighted Ensemble MD Simulation Floe.
+These advanced parameters allow you to change the total number of iterations and other weighted ensemble parameters.
+Additional details on these parameters can be found in the Run a Weighted Ensemble MD Simulation Floe documentation.

 Advanced settings for performing weighted ensemble trajectory analysis are provided under this section.
 See the Perform Weighted Ensemble MD Analysis Floe for additional details on these parameters.

-Functionally important residues, for example, active site residues or a known disease mutation, can be provided as input for the Important Residues.
-These residues will be displayed along with cryptic pocket residues in the cryptic pocket analysis floe report.
-See the Probe Occupancy Analysis Floe for additional details.
+Functionally important residues, such as active site residues or known disease mutations, can be provided as input for the Important Residues parameter.
+These residues will be displayed along with cryptic pocket residues in the cryptic pocket analysis Floe Report.
+See the Probe Occupancy Analysis Floe documentation for additional details.

 Visualize Cryptic Pocket Analysis Report and Pocket Receptors